401k Vesting Schedules

 For example, let’s say your company uses a graded vesting schedule of 20% per year.
 You contribute $5,000 a year into your 401k plan and your employer contributes $1,000 a year.
 After two years, you leave to work for another company.

-How much money do you leave with in your 401k plan?
+How much money will you have in your 401k plan if you leave your employment?
 You contributed $10,000 of your own money into your retirement plan, so 100% or all $10,000 is yours to take.
 Your employer contributed $2,000 but since you are leaving after 2 years, you are only 40% vested.
 This means that $800 of what your employer contributed to your 401k plan is yours.

 In total, you take $10,800 with you in your 401k plan along with any of the gains or losses associated with these contributions.